Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_parent_id"></a> [parent\_id](#input\_parent\_id)

-Description: (Optional) The ID of the resource group where the ML workspace will be deployed.
+Description: (Required) The ID of the resource group where the ML workspace will be deployed.

 Type: `string`